 Sony A7R III versus Fujifilm X-T2

 The Sony Alpha A7R III and the Fujifilm X-T2 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and July 2016.
-Both the A7R III and the X-T2 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C sensor.
+Both the A7R III and the X-T2 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C (X-T2) sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A7R III and the Fujifilm X-T2 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7R III) and the Fujinon X Lens Catalog (X-T2).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.